bschulz81/robustregression/README.md

 The S estimator is used, outlier_tolerance=3,  30% of the pointnumber are outliers at maximum, loss function is given by least squares of the residuals.

-As in the python documentation, a point with residual err is then an outlier if
+As in the Python documentation, a point with residual err is then an outlier if

 > |err-median(errs)/S_estimator>3